IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

     sheets_folder_id: "",
     assets_folder_id: "",
   },
-  app_constants
+  app_config
 };
 export default config;
 ```
 This configuration provides a minimal set of options to override the default header and sidemenu text, as well as configuring a remote google_drive data source (more information below)

-A full list of app_constants and their default values can be found in [packages/data-models/constants.ts](https://github.com/IDEMSInternational/parenting-app-ui/blob/master/packages/data-models/constants.ts)
+A full list of app_config and their default values can be found in [packages/data-models/appConfig.ts](https://github.com/IDEMSInternational/parenting-app-ui/blob/master/packages/data-models/appConfig.ts)

 A full list of general configuration options can be found in [packages/data-models/deployment.model.ts](https://github.com/IDEMSInternational/parenting-app-ui/blob/master/packages/data-models/deployment.model.ts)